darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 | `skos:closeMatch`             | Links to a matching external authority record (e.g., Wikidata, Dbpedia)   |
 | `rdfs:seeAlso`                | Further information about the subject resource                            |

 **✏️ Task:**

+Using the example URIs and classes below, write RDF statements to describe each entity.
+For each one:

+* Use the a keyword to assign the appropriate schema: class as its type <a href="https://www.w3.org/TR/rdf-schema/#ch_type" target="_blank">`rdf:type`</a>

+* Add an skos:prefLabel to provide a human-readable name

+* Add a skos:note to briefly describe the entity

-Using the example URIs and classes below, write RDF statements to describe the entities using the `a` keyword (for rdf:type) and appropriate Schema.org and skos properties.
+Using the example URIs and classes below, write RDF statements to describe the entities using the `a` keyword (for <a href="https://www.w3.org/TR/rdf-schema/#ch_type" target="_blank">rdf:type</a>) and appropriate Schema.org and skos properties.

-### Building on Classes from Activity 1
+### 💡 Part B: Building on Classes from Activity 1

 | Entity                                      | URI                                                   | Class (click on Class to explore their properties)                                                                                           |
 | ------------------------------------------- | -----------------------------------------------------------------------------------------------------------------------  | ------------------------------------------------------------------------- |